agmalpartida/brand/content/posts/Kubernetes/k8s-kustomize/index.md

 # Kustomize

+Kustomize is an official sub-project of Kubernetes and is maintained by the Kubernetes SIG-CLI (Special Interest Group – Command Line Interface) community.
+It has gained popularity and is widely used in the Kubernetes ecosystem.

 Kustomize is an open-source configuration management tool for Kubernetes.

 It allows you to define and manage Kubernetes objects such as deployments, Daemonsets, services, configMaps, etc for multiple environments in a declarative manner without modifying the original YAML files.
 To put it simply, you have a single source of truth for YAMLs, and you patch required configurations on top of the base YAMLs as per the environment requirements.